 - Having several sexual partners

-What can you do to reduce your risk of cervical cancer?
+Q What can you do to reduce your risk of cervical cancer?+

 You can prevent cervical cancer by getting screened regularly, starting at age 21, and by getting the HPV vaccine.

 The HPV vaccine protects against the types of HPV that most often cause cervical, vaginal and vulvar cancers.
-HPV can also cause cancers of the penis in men, and anal and head and neck cancers in both men and women.
+HPV can also cause cancers of the penis, as well anal, head and neck cancers.

-The HPV vaccine is recommended for boys and girls who are 11 to 12 years old, but can be given as early as age 9 and until age 26.
+The HPV vaccine is recommended for children who are 11 to 12 years old, but can be given as early as age 9 and until age 26.

 Two tests help prevent cervical cancer or find it early:

 - The Pap test (or Pap smear) looks for precancers, which are cell changes on the cervix that might become cervical cancer if they are not treated appropriately.